enablis-co/Compass/Guides/ISMS-GUIDE-01.md

 - Be honest and thorough in your reporting
 - Don't attempt extensive investigation on your own
 - Follow instructions from the security team

+For full details on incident response procedures, refer to our [Security Incident Response Procedure]({{ site.baseurl }}/procedures/isms-proc-03/).

 ## 10. Client-Specific Considerations